dbadapt/id_factory/README.md

 In a multi-master cluster environment, different nodes must be able to create unique key identifiers independent from one another.
-Traditionally,  in a MySQL environment this is handled by two variables that are assigned to each node.
+Traditionally,  in a MySQL system this is handled by two variables that are assigned to each node.
 In a Percona XtraDB Cluster or other MySQL multi-master cluster environment this is handled by assigning two global variables to each node.